Single Member LLC

 LLC Formation

-Here are the 7 steps to form a single member LLC:
+Here are 7 steps to give you a basic understanding of how to form a multi-member LLC.

 FAQ

-Disregarded entity is a term used to refer to entities that are not considered separate from its owner by IRS.
-By default, single member LLC is treated as a disregarded entity.
+A disregarded entity is a term used to refer to entities that are not considered separate from their owner by IRS.
+By default, a single-member LLC is treated as a disregarded entity.